2018 United States House of Representatives elections in New York: General election

+Predictions

+Campaign

 In mid-September, Gershon said his campaign had raised more than $1.25 million since July 1, with contributions averaging $85.
 At the end of September, the nonpartisan Washington, D.C.-based Cook Political Report rated the race as "Likely Republican;" the "Likely" designation is for seats "not considered competitive at this point, but hav[ing] the potential to become engaged."